thomasve-DANS/dataverse/doc/sphinx-guides/source/admin/timers.rst

     * jar tvf $DATAVERSE-WAR-FILENAME | grep ejb-jar.xml

-      * if the response includes " WEB-INF/ejb-jar.xml", you will need to extract the ejb-jar.xml file for editing

-        * jar xvf $DATAVERSE-WAR-FILENAME WEB-INF/ejb-jar.xml

-          * edit the extracted WEB-INF/ejb-jar.xml, following the :download:`sample file <../_static/admin/ejb-jar.xml>` provided.

-        * if the response is empty, create a WEB-INF directory and create en ejb-jar.xml file in it, following the :download:`sample file <../_static/admin/ejb-jar.xml>` provided.

-          * edit the parameters in the <schedule> section of the WEB-INF/ejb-jar.xml to suit your preferred schedule
+      * if the response includes " WEB-INF/ejb-jar.xml", you will need to extract the ejb-jar.xml file for editing. jar xvf $DATAVERSE-WAR-FILENAME WEB-INF/ejb-jar.xml.
+Edit the extracted WEB-INF/ejb-jar.xml, following the :download:`sample file <../_static/admin/ejb-jar.xml>` provided.
+If the response is empty, create a WEB-INF directory and create en ejb-jar.xml file in it, following the :download:`sample file <../_static/admin/ejb-jar.xml>` provided.
+Edit the parameters in the <schedule> section of the WEB-INF/ejb-jar.xml to suit your preferred schedule

   * Insert the edited WEB-INF/ejb-jar.xml into the dataverse war file